CRSS666/docs/content_guidelines.md

+# CRSS Content Guidelines
 These guidelines are valid for all content, including any “Advertisements”, that get published in CRSS’ Social/Media profiles (Bluesky, Instagram, Spotify, TikTok, YouTube)

-*This document is written somewhat too seriously, but please don't feel too pressured by it, I just want it to look good and keep our content consistent and somewhat mature.*
+###### *This document is written somewhat too seriously, but please don't feel too pressured by it, I just want it to look good and keep our content consistent and somewhat mature.*

 # Introduction

-If you're here, you already know what CRSS is and how our content is like.
+If you're here, you probably already know what CRSS is and what our content is like.

+If you’re new, welcome to Clyde's Real Survival SMP, CRSS for short.
+We are a small SMP server that updates to every version starting from b1.0 on the 1st of every month.
+We have a small community of players that are mostly very friendly and welcoming to new players.
+While we’re mostly a Minecraft server, we also make some content and post it on websites such as YouTube and TikTok.
+The last page has some [Useful Links](https://docs.google.com/document/d/1bFOISvwRrsC7LxsurXtJGFPOMR18nbQ0wknw0OrzFk8/edit?tab=t.0#heading=h.w67x119j7i3z), such as our profiles on Social/Media websites.

 I'm making this document because I want to keep our stuff consistent and neat, instead of an unorganized mess.
+Please remember to not take these *too* seriously, we’re not a big evil megacorp, but we *do* want to avoid trouble.
 Some of these guidelines mostly apply to Quartz News Network and XYZ News, but any other content should follow these guidelines so we avoid problems with the websites we post on.

 “Content” means any video, image, or text we post on any of our profiles in social media (Bluesky, Insta, etc) or other media streaming services (Spotify, YouTube, etc).
-It also includes any silly thing like the Quartz Media Employment Form.
+It also includes any silly thing like the Quartz Media Employment Form (PDF).

 The branding used (CRSS, QNN, XYZ etc logos) shouldn't be remade from scratch, screenshotted or rendered in low-res but rather taken from this paste or our repos.
 Music composed by WorldWidePixel *for* CRSS will also be available here, if you use any of their tracks, credit it as “Music by WorldWidePixel, © 2024-2025 All Rights Reserved” instead of the track names directly.

 # Tone & Voice

 Our content should remain in-universe, and should mostly stay enthusiastic and joyful.
-This doesn't mean serious or dramatic tones aren't permitted, but if you're making something similar to QNN, it would feel a little out of place considering our past things.
+This doesn't mean serious or dramatic tones aren't permitted, but if you're making something similar to QNN, a news show which is mostly parodying real news networks but also reporting on server events, it would feel a little out of place considering our past things.
 Satire series like QNN shouldn't sound like explicit sarcasm, it needs to pretend like everything is real and talk about it as if it were real.

 For example, when talking about a certain house or PoI:

 * **Do** say: “This house in the Republic of Panorama is very cool\!”
-* **Don't** say: “This Minecraft house on our server is very cool\!”
+* **Don't** say: “This Minecraft house on our Minecraft server is very cool\!”

 The “Universe” CRSS is set in doesn't *know* it's in Minecraft, so mentioning Minecraft as a game you're in should be avoided.
-One exception is when talking about the “Romanian Federation of **Minecraft**”, but in that case just pretend it's a weird name Poly decided to give it.
 The exceptions to this are advertisements, as they may mention external content, such as YouTube channels, Minecraft shaders, servers, events or resource packs.
 Whenever you want to talk about things like mods, follow what we did for Blanketcon: It's set in an alternate universe and mods are creations made by people they like to call “Mod Developers”.